Squawk Australia

-About the show
+History

 Squawk Australia premiered on CNBC Asia on 26 March 2007 as part of the Asia firm's significant programming overhaul.
 It replaced the first hour of Asia Squawk Box, which was then seen an hour later.
-The show looked ahead to the Australian trading day with locally based analysts and fund managers, as well as recapping overnight trade in the U.S. and providing currency and world news updates.
+Originally anchored by Jeffrey James, the show looked ahead to the Australian trading day with locally based analysts and fund managers, as well as recapping overnight trade in the U.S. and providing currency and world news updates.
 Weather forecasts were provided by The Weather Channel (formerly NBC Weather Plus).
 CNBC reporter Sri Jegarajah frequently contributed to the program from Singapore.

 The program was initially broadcast from a camera position in the General Electric offices near the Sydney Harbour Bridge as an interim measure.
 A move to a new studio in the Burns Philp building, opposite to the Australian Stock Exchange, took place in October 2007 as the network expanded its Australian output.
 This was three months later than originally planned.

 Anchor change and program revamp

-In August 2008, CNBC announced that Karen Tso from Channel Nine will be joining the network as its new Australia-based anchor.
-She anchored Squawk Australia and provided market updates into all of CNBC's pan-Asian and Australian programming.
+In August 2008, CNBC announced that Karen Tso from Nine Network would be joining the network as its new Australia-based anchor of Squawk Australia.
+Tso provided market updates into all of CNBC's pan-Asian and Australian programming.

-Tso debuted in October 2008 when she replaced original anchor Jeffrey James.
+Tso debuted in October 2008, replacing James.
 To coincide with the anchor change and program revamp, Squawk Australia also moved to a new studio.

 The show was last anchored by Amanda Drury.
-Amanda was an anchor on two of CNBC Asia Pacific's signature morning business programs: Asia Squawk Box and CNBC’s Cash Flow.
+Drury was an anchor on two of CNBC Asia Pacific's signature morning business programs: Asia Squawk Box and CNBC’s Cash Flow.
 She has had 10 years' experience as a financial and business TV journalist in Singapore, Tokyo and New York, and was previously based in the CNBC Australia headquarters in Sydney.
-She was reassigned to the network's US studios in 2010.
+She was reassigned to the network's U.S. studios in 2010.